-In October 2008, I submitted an application for a Masters program in Latin American Studies at Cambridge University.
-At the time, I was a bit lost in life; I was what they call a “super-senior” at UCLA, taking my last three General Education requirements during Fall quarter of a fifth year.
+When I submitted my application for the Masters program in Latin American Studies at Cambridge University, I was a bit lost in life.
+I was what they call a “super-senior” at UCLA, taking my last three General Education requirements during Fall quarter of a fifth year.
 I had already walked for graduation the June before and the future was oddly wide open, and incredibly empty to me.

-Like many students who are “good at school,” I thought that a graduate program seemed like a reasonable idea, especially because 2008 was a year during which jobs for recent graduates were extremely hard to come by.
-So I opened a number of applications for PhD programs in the United States and, on the advice of a professor, I applied to Cambridge because of the opportunity to win a Gates Cambridge Scholarship.
+Like many students who are “good at school,” I thought that a graduate program seemed like a reasonable idea, especially because I graduated during an economic crisis and the job search was difficult.
+I opened a number of applications for PhD programs in the United States and, on the advice of a professor, I applied to Cambridge because of the opportunity to focus exclusively on Latin American Cinema and a chance to be considered for the Gates Cambridge Scholarship.

 In not more than 500 words, please describe below how your interests and achievements, both academic and extra-curricular, demonstrate a capacity for leadership, commitment to using your knowledge to serve your community and to applying your talents to improve the lives of others.

-The statement of purpose I wrote and submitted to Cambridge on October 15, 2008:
+The statement of purpose I wrote and submitted to Cambridge:

 I grew up in Oakland, California, one of the most violent and disparate urban communities in America.
 While I knew this as a child, I only knew it in a distant sense.
 I caught glimpses of newspaper headlines with phrases like “gang violence” and “high homicide rate.”
 I heard rap songs on the radio that referred to the infamous “O-town of the West,” or the area code “510.”
 Those were always funny references to my hometown, but they were words and sayings; they never felt like realities to me as I grew up.